 A group of people from different organisations from around the Parish, has been formed to help people in and around Palgrave: whether it’s those who are self-isolating, or those who are struggling to obtain essential supplies or medication, or anyone else who might need something we can help with!

 This group is being co-ordinated by Sharon Cousins-Clarke.
-To contact Sharon click here
+Contact Sharon on email@example.com

 COVID-19 PCSG -